themesberg/flowbite/content/getting-started/laravel.md

 toc: true
 requires_laravel: true

-previous: Nuxt
+previous: Gatsby
-previousLink: getting-started/nuxt-js/
+previousLink: getting-started/gatsby/
-next: Astro
+next: Ruby on Rails
-nextLink: getting-started/astro/
+nextLink: getting-started/rails/
 ---

 Laravel is the most popular PHP web framework based on the model-view-controller (MCV) model that helps you build modern web applications and API's.